Skip to main content

 Durability and maintenance

 School walk in coolers should be built to withstand daily use in high-volume foodservice settings.
-School walk-in coolers should be built to withstand daily use in high-volume foodservice settings.
+Walk in freezers for schools should be built to withstand daily use in high-volume foodservice settings.
 Given the demands of a busy school kitchen, choosing a unit that arrives fully assembled and factory-tested can simplify installation and ensure reliable performance from day one.
 For instance, all Polar King units are rust-proof, dent-resistant and designed for long-term durability in challenging environments.

 Regular preventative maintenance, temperature monitoring with alerts and backup refrigeration solutions, such as refrigerated trailers, can help schools avoid costly disruptions.